CenterAdvancedAnalytics/centeradvancedanalytics.github.io/_posts/2024-11-25-q-learning.md

 ![Demand Series Graph](https://raw.githubusercontent.com/CenterAdvancedAnalytics/centeradvancedanalytics.github.io/refs/heads/main/_posts/images/2024-11-25-q-learning/demand_seasonality_graph.png "Demand Series Graph")

 ### 3. The $(s,S)$ Policy
-The $(s,S)$ policy is a widely used inventory control strategy, where restocking occurs whenever the inventory level falls below a lower threshold, s.
-When restocked, the stock is replenished up to an upper threshold, S.
+The $(s,S)$ policy is a widely used inventory control strategy, where restocking occurs whenever the inventory level falls below a lower threshold, $s$.
+When restocked, the stock is replenished up to an upper threshold, $S$.

 Introduced in the mid-20th century, the $(s,S)$ policy has remained a cornerstone of inventory management due to its simplicity and proven effectiveness in structured and predictable environments.
 Its rule-based framework makes it especially well-suited for scenarios where demand variability is low or moderately predictable.